This is a guide to install all needed systems, tools, download source code and get going with the development.

-This short code will display a list of Account transaction on the Transaction page.
-The page may also contain other text besides the short codes.
-When page is done, press Publish.
+This shortcode will display a list of Account transactions on the Transaction page.
+The page may also contain other text beside the shortcodes.
+When the page is done, press Publish.

 After Transaction page has been created, you can return to the frontage and see the transactions:

-The transaction list only show one transaction, the INITIAL transaction that is setting the balance to 0.
+The transaction list only shows one transaction, the INITIAL transaction that is setting the balance to 0.

 NOTE: The Bitcoin Bank has not implemented support for actually doing the Bitcoin transaction.
 The Bank is currently using a fake currency named TestBTC.

-The full list of implemented short codes can be found in the bitcoin_bank.php file at its bottom.
-The function add_shortcode adds the short code to the WordPress system.
+The full list of implemented shortcodes can be found in the bitcoin_bank.php file at its bottom.
+The function add_shortcode adds a shortcode to the WordPress system.